-As of September 30, 2021, approximately \$1.6 million of the Bank's \$56.4 million insured mortgages held on-balance sheet were single-family residential mortgages that the Bank had securitized through the National Housing Act Mortgage-Backed Securities ("NHA MBS") program and sold through the Canada Mortgage Bond ("CMB") program.
-As issuer of the MBS, these mortgages remain on balance sheet as the Bank is responsible for advancing all scheduled and unscheduled payments of principal and interest, thereby retaining prepayment and interest rate risk.
-The Bank has an additional \$11.8 million of mortgages that have been securitized through the NHA MBS program that have not yet been sold to investors ("stamped mortgages").
-These are a component of the Bank's liquid assets, as they can be readily converted to cash.
-The Bank also held \$43.0 million of prime insured loans either being held to maturity or accumulated for securitization.
+As of December 31, 2021, the Bank held \$66.6 million of insured single-family mortgages on its balance sheet.
+Approximately \$45.6 million of these mortgages have been securitized through the National Housing Act Mortgage-Backed Securities ("NHA MBS") program.
+These loans have not yet been sold to investors and are held as a component of the Bank's liquid assets, as they can be readily converted to cash.
+The Bank also held \$20.3 million of prime insured loans either being held to maturity or accumulated for sale or securitization.

-The Bank's uninsured portfolio, net of unamortized deferred costs and allowance for credit losses, totalled \$905 million as of September 30, 2021.
-This portfolio consists of \$485 million of Bank originated Alt-A mortgages, \$417 million of third-party originated Alt-A mortgages, and \$3.5 million uninsured prime Bank originated mortgages.
-Both Alt-A products are non-prime single-family residential uninsured mortgages, consisting entirely of first mortgages that target a market segment that consists of credit-worthy, but generally under-served, borrowers who may not qualify for a prime residential mortgage.
+The Bank's uninsured portfolio, net of unamortized deferred costs and allowance for credit losses, totalled \$1.0 billion as of December 31, 2021.
+This portfolio consists of \$536 million of Bank originated Alt-A mortgages, \$496 million of third-party originated Alt-A mortgages, and \$3.5 million uninsured prime Bank originated mortgages.
+Both Alt-A products are non-prime single-family residential uninsured mortgages, consisting entirely of first mortgages that target a market segment that consists of credit-worthy, but generally underserved, borrowers who may not qualify for a prime residential mortgage.